-Every single year, over 16,000 fresh-faced medical school grads were being matched to their residency/fellowship programs all over the United States.
+Every year, over 16,000 fresh-faced medical school grads with dreams of becoming a practicing physician were being matched to their residency/fellowship programs all over the United States.
 The majority of these new graduates had massive student loans.
-In fact, according to the Association of American Medical Colleges, the average medical student in 2015 will amass over $183,000 in debt.
+In fact, according to the Association of American Medical Colleges, the average medical student in 2015 will amass over $183,000 in loan debt.
 That figure is up 2% over 2014.
 If you look at this situation through a traditional lens, you understand why a recent graduate would never qualify for a traditional mortgage loan: too much debt and zero income history.

 Most of these students also emerged into their adult life with the preconceived notion that renting an apartment or home is not a good idea.
-They would prefer to purchase a home, but can’t.
-Finally, Steve discovered that MDs have one of the lowest default rates (.02%) of any demographic, so it was relatively safe to lend them money.
+They would prefer to purchase a home, but can’t get a loan.
+Finally, Steve discovered that MDs have one of the lowest default rates (.02%) of any demographic, so it was relatively safe to lend them money through special loan options.

 That perfect storm created the doctor loan program.

-Being an astute strategist and looking to add value to the bottom line, Steve brought this idea to the upper brass at the bank in Charlotte.
-It took a few months to consider the strategy, vet it out and get it approved.
-But once implemented, the program was hugely successful.
-It filled a much-needed void, so the bank generated millions and millions of dollars of new revenue by originating physician loans.
+Steve brought this idea to the upper brass at the bank in Charlotte.
+It took a few months to consider the strategy, vet it out and get the loan program approved.
+But once implemented, the physician loan program was hugely successful.
+It filled a much-needed void, so the bank generated millions of dollars of new revenue by originating physician loans.

 Competing banks took notice.
-They soon carved out similar doctor loan programs, complete with unique benefits, rates, and states where a resident could purchase a new home.
+They soon carved out similar doctor loan programs.

-Now that we understand the history and how we got here, let’s take a look at what these loans look like in general.
+Now that we understand the history and how we got here, let’s take a look at what physician loans look like in general.

 2) A physician loan…

-- Requires you to invest very little money down for a down payment, usually zero to five percent of the total purchase price.
+- Requires you to invest very little money for a down payment on the loan, usually 0-5% of the purchase price.

 - Does not mandate you pay for private mortgage insurance (PMI).
 With a conventional loan, unless you have over 20% equity in the house (what you own or paid for with a down payment), you have to purchase PMI.
-This is soley to protect the lender in the event you default on a loan payment.
-It’s a waste of money and diverts funds from your pocket to an insurance company’s account.
-Avoid paying PMI at all costs.
-It isn’t helping you in any way.
+This protects the lender in the event you default on a loan payment.
+It’s a waste of money—avoid paying PMI on a loan at all costs.

-- Accepts your residency/fellowship/employment contract as proof of how much money you will be making in the future.
-Usually, conventional mortgage underwriters look backward at your earning history in efforts to determine if you’ll be able to afford your monthly payment and not default.
+- Accepts your residency/fellowship/employment contract as proof of how much money you will earn in the future.
+Usually, conventional mortgage underwriters look backward at your earning history in efforts to determine if you’ll be able to afford your monthly loan payment.

-- Might call on you to open an account with the originating bank.
-Typically, they’ll need you to set up an auto-draft for your monthly payment, which lowers the risk of default.
-Forcing you to open an account is also a way for the bank to ensure you’ll be doing business other than your physician loan with them, with the hopes of converting you into a lifetime customer.
+- Might call on you to open an account with the originating bank to be eligible for a loan.
+Forcing you to open an account is a way for the bank to ensure you’ll be doing business other than your physician loan with them.

-- Can be used on most property types (single family and townhomes), but in certain cities and regions, you may not be eligible to purchase a condo with a physician mortgage.
+- Can be used for most property types (single family and townhomes), but in certain cities and regions, you may not be eligible to purchase a condo with a physician mortgage.

 - In some cases, lending guidelines may allow you to use money you receive as a gift for a down payment, cash reserves or miscellaneous closing costs.

 - Requires you to have decent credit.
-Typically, you need to be in the neighborhood of 700-720+.
-If you have scores that are over 800, congratulations.
-You’re in a different league, and the absolute best rates and terms for physician loans will be available to you.
+Typically, you need to have a credit score of 700-720+.
+If you have a score over 800, congratulations—the best rates and terms for physician loans will be available to you.

 3) Conventional conforming loans…

-- Require PMI (private mortgage insurance) if you don’t put 20% down or have 20% equity in the home.
+- Require PMI (private mortgage insurance) if you don’t have at least 20% for a down payment or have 20% equity in the home.

-- Allow you to qualify with a credit score of 580 or above.
+- Allow you to qualify for a loan with a credit score of 580 or above.